lowleveldesign/debug-recipes/tools.md

 #### [comon](https://github.com/lowleveldesign/comon) (a WinDbg extension)

-An extension that can help you trace **COM interactions** (COM class creations and interface querying).
+A WinDbg extension showing traces of COM class creations and interface querying.
 You may use it to investigate various COM issues and better understand application logic.